UK Employment Eligibility

 - You will also score 10 points if you will be 18 years of age or over when your entry clearance becomes valid for use, and you must be under 31 years of age on the date of application.

 You must score a total of 40 points for these two criteria which are stipulated requirements in Appendix A of the Immigration Rules.

-An applicant coming to the United Kingdom under the Youth Mobility Scheme must be able to support himself/herself for the entire duration of their stay in the United Kingdom without use of public funds..
+An applicant coming to the United Kingdom under the Youth Mobility Scheme must be able to support himself/herself for the entire duration of their stay in the United Kingdom without the use of public funds.

 Even if you have attained the pass mark of 40 for ‘Attributes’, your application will be refused if you do not pass this requirement.

 You must not previously have spent time in the United Kingdom as a Working Holiday Maker or a Tier 5 (Youth Mobility Scheme) temporary migrant.